The Coverage Gap: Women are Carrying Less Life Insurance Than Their Male CounterpartsLife Insurance

 The argument also stands for single parents.
 If a single Mother, for instance, were to unfortunately die, there would be even more need for a life insurance policy to be in place to help support her children financially, since she would no longer be earning income to support them in the short-term, let alone invest in future expenses, such as a college fund.

 Life insurance is intended to help protect an individual’s loved ones from the financial fall out that could occur if they were to die.
 Is it possible that women are underinsured because they are undervalued, either by themselves or others?
 This free calculator can help objectively assess how much coverage should be considered.

 WAEPA is a nonprofit association offering Group Term Life Insurance* exclusively to Civilian Federal Employees and their families.
 The goal of WAEPA is to provide access to products and services that can improve the health, welfare, and financial well-being of Civilian Feds and their families.
 For female Federal Employees, life insurance can be a crucial component of overall financial wellness.
 Even if these women already have coverage through FEGLI, WAEPA can serve as an optional supplement or replacement for the existing policy.

-Last year, the average member who switched from FEGLI to WAEPA saved $375 in their first year alone.
+On average, members who switched from FEGLI to WAEPA save over $290 a year.
 This tool can provide a cost comparison between the two programs.